Health Professions Advising

 Common Area: Natural Science

-This introductory course will lead students to explore in depth the scientific method through the formulation and testing of hypotheses in the laboratory.
-Laboratory experiments (using modern instrumentation) will lead students to discover basic principles, i.e., stoichiometric relationships, electronic configuration and molecular structure.
-Lectures will explain and expand upon lab results.
-It is the first course in the introductory chemistry sequence for science majors and students interested in health professions.
+This introductory general chemistry course leads students to explore in-depth the scientific method through the formulation and testing of hypotheses in the laboratory.
+Laboratory experiments lead students to discover basic principles, i.e., stoichiometric relationships, electronic configuration and molecular structure.
+Lectures will explain and expand upon laboratory results.
+This is first course in the Discovery Chemistry Core sequence for science majors and students interested in health professions.
+This course includes both lecture and a weekly "Discovery Lab" session.

 BIOL 161